egeloen/ivory-http-adapter/doc/events.md

 ### Post send

-The `Ivory\HttpAdapter\Event\Events::POST_SEND` describes the event trigger just after the request is sent.
+The `Ivory\HttpAdapter\Event\Events::POST_SEND` describes the event trigger just after the request is sent serially.
 It is described by the `Ivory\HttpAdapter\Event\PostSendEvent` and wraps the http adapter, the internal request and the response.
 To get/set them, you can use:

 ``` php